Concerts, carnivals and cricket – here’s how to spend the season.

 Summer Exhibition at the Royal Academy

 London’s Royal Academy is home to the world-famous Summer Exhibition.
-Now in its 256th year, it is the world’s oldest open submission.
+Now in its 257th year, it is the world’s oldest open submission.
 The beauty of the show is that anyone can enter a work of art, and it may make its way up onto the gallery’s walls.
-Running from 18 June to 18 August, the exhibition explores the theme of making space.
+Running from 17 June to 17 August, the exhibition explores dialogue created by art and conversations about topics such as ecology, survival and cohabitation.
 The event brings together 1,700 works from established to emerging artists.

 GO: Visit www.royalacademy.org.uk for more information.